-In August, YISMUN was recognized by the United Nations.
+In August 2020, YISMUN connected with the United Nations and received a letter of recognition and encouragement.
 Emboldened by this success, I (along with our incredible team of student directors) continued leading conferences, creating new student leadership positions to empower others.
 YISMUN has recently added weekly workshops to engage students in meaningful discussions on key global issues with an international cohort.
-Currently, we have just finished our Fall Conference on November 1st, which received over 500 registrations reaching over 70 different countries, and generated 90+ donations to Save the Children fund to provide access to healthcare and education threatened by the global pandemic.
+Currently, we have hosted 7 international conferences, with over 550 registrations for each conference from over 100 countries.
+These registrations have generated 90+ donations to various global nonprofits, such as the Save the Children fund to provide access to healthcare and education threatened by the global pandemic.

 Thanks to weeks of commitment and organization for each conference, perspectives were changed, new friendships were made, and YISMUN was suddenly more impactful than I ever dreamed.
 It’s truly rewarding to see the hard work of the secretariat and the executive board turn an idea into a reality.

-We at YISMUN believe that Model UN is critical in today's world, because it focuses on the power of diplomacy, listening to one another, and addressing problems with resolution in mind.
+The Youth International Summit is founded on the belief that Model UN is critical in 21st century education, because it focuses on the power of diplomacy, listening to one another, and addressing problems with resolution in mind.
 If we recognize the power in actively listening to others and validating their life experiences, it can go a long way.
 Climate change could be slowed if lawmakers, diplomats, and corporate executives acknowledge climate science and activism over the profits of business status quo.
 The heated tensions over racism may be cooled if those who find themselves privileged acknowledge the history and the humanity of those who are oppressed.
 Open-minded communication can unite diverse groups of people to brighten our future, just as we have done here at YISMUN.
 Model UN is so much more than a school club; it encourages political discourse open to all points of view.
-Imagine what the world would be if we carry this mindset through our universities and careers and future successes-- let us continue to debate, to dissent, to openly listen, human rights and global cooperation is no longer a hope, but a reality.
+Imagine what the world would be if we carry this mindset through our universities and careers and future successes-- let us continue to debate, to dissent, to openly listen, until human rights and global cooperation is no longer a hope, but a reality.